coneda/kor/docs/ops.md

 12 2 * * * app cd /var/rack/kor/current && RAILS_ENV=production bundle exec bin/kor index-all
 ```

-### Logrotate
+### Logging

+Log messages are sent to `log/production.log`.
+The log level can be configured
+in `config/environments/production.rb`.

-The main log file `/var/rack/kor/shared/log/production.log` will likely grow
-fast.
-We can use logrotate to make it more manageable, here is a example config
+The file will likely grow fast.
+We can use logrotate to make it more manageable,
-file (e.g. to be stored as `/etc/logrotate.d/kor`):
+here is a example config file (e.g. to be stored as `/etc/logrotate.d/kor`):

 ```
-"/var/rack/kor/shared/log/*.log" {
+"/path/to/kor/log/*.log" {
   missingok
   daily
   # size 100M